Xiaomi Mi Mix 3 Leaked Images Show Vivo Nex-Like Design

 The leaked renders not only show the front design of the Mi Mix 3, but also of the rear panel.
 There is a vertical dual-camera setup at the back.
 However, the images do not show a fingerprint scanner on the rear panel.
 This could mean that Xiaomi may introduce its under-display fingerprint scanner on the Mi Mix 3, similar to the Vivo Nex.

-Notably, there are no details yet on the specifications of the Mi Mix 3.
+Notably, there are no details yet on the specifications of the smartphone.
 Since the smartphone is expected to pack premium specifications speculations are rife that the Mi Mix 3 will be powered by the Snapdragon 845 processor.

 For the latest tech news and reviews, follow Gadgets 360 on Twitter, Facebook, and subscribe to our YouTube channel.